HelloChandigarh/operating-System/README.md

 SJF Algorithms (Shortest Job FIrst Algorithm ): the process with the shortest burst time will be given priority and its non preemptive algorithm.

+Schedule length = Completion time of last process-arrival time of first process

+Throughput = no of process/schedule length